spatialnetworkslab/vue-gg/docs/marks/label.md

 ## Usage

-To render the Label mark, you will need to provide one of the following props:
+To render the Label mark, you will need to provide one of the following positioning props:
 - `x` and `y` or
 - `geometry`

-`x` and `y` can be used with data of types Number, String or Date, depending on the parent Section's domain type. `geometry` should be used when working with geographic data involving [GeoJSON Point](https://tools.ietf.org/html/rfc7946#section-3.1.2) objects.
+`x` and `y` can be used with data of types Number, String or Date, while `geometry` should be used only for geographic data involving [GeoJSON Point](https://tools.ietf.org/html/rfc7946#section-3.1.2) objects.

-Both `x`/`y` and `geometry` are mapped with row.
-For a more in-depth explanation of how the mapping works, see the [Map](../core/map.html#description) section under Core components.
+Data is passed to the `x`, `y` and `geometry` props via row mapping, which renders one mark per data row.
+For a more in-depth explanation on how mapping works, see the [Map](../core/map.html#description) section under Core components.

-For the `x` and `y` props, `row` refers simply to a single data point in the dataset.
-Given the following dataset,
+Recall that data provided (regardless of row or column format) -

 ```html
 <vgg-data